greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/dblink.html.md

 ### <a id="dblink_u"></a>Using dblink as a Non-Superuser

 To make a connection to a database with `dblink_connect()`, non-superusers must include host, user, and password information in the connection string.
 The host, user, and password information must be included even when connecting to a local database.
+You must also include an entry in `pg_hba.conf` for this non-superuser and the target database.
 For example, the user `test_user` can create a `dblink` connection to the local system `mdw` with this command:

 ```
 testdb=> SELECT dblink_connect('host=mdw port=5432 dbname=postgres user=test_user password=secret');